PHPWord

 What is the role of acids in our stomach?

-The stomach secretes
+Answer: The stomach secretes HCl to:

 Kill bacteria

-by breaking down food
+Aid digestion by breaking down food

 Which acid is present in: (a) Vinegar (b) Lemon juice?